Anti-Defection Law

 The Maharashtra Crisis and Subhash Desai v.
 Principal Secretary (2023)

-The Subhash Desai v.
-Principal Secretary, Governor of Maharashtra (2023) is the most significant recent judgment on the Tenth Schedule.
-The case arose from the June 2022 Maharashtra political crisis when Eknath Shinde led a revolt of Shiv Sena MLAs against Chief Minister Uddhav Thackeray.
-A 5-judge Constitution Bench delivered a comprehensive judgment addressing several key questions: (1) Legislature Party vs. Political Party: The Court clarified that disqualification under Paragraph 2(1)(a) is triggered by voluntarily giving up membership of the "political party" — not the "legislature party."
-This means that even if a majority of the legislature party revolts, individual members can still be disqualified if they have given up membership of the original political party.
-(2) Speaker's Role: The Court held that the Speaker must determine the disqualification petitions before recognizing any split or faction as the "real" party.
-The Speaker cannot use the pending disqualification petitions as a basis to recognize the faction that claims majority.
-(3) The Whip Question: The Court emphasized that the power to appoint the whip vests in the political party, not in the legislature party.
-A rebel faction cannot appoint its own whip and then claim that members who follow the original whip are the defectors.
-(4) Governor's Role: The Court observed that the Governor cannot use a factional dispute within a party to direct a trust vote — the Governor must act on objective materials, not on the claims of a rebel faction.
-This judgment significantly strengthened the anti-defection framework by establishing that the political party's organizational structure, not merely the numerical majority in the legislature, determines the legitimate leadership for whip purposes.
+Subhash Desai v.
+Principal Secretary (2023) is the most important recent Tenth Schedule judgment — and very likely to appear in upcoming exams.
+It arose from the June 2022 Maharashtra crisis when Eknath Shinde led a revolt of Shiv Sena MLAs against CM Uddhav Thackeray.
+A 5-judge Constitution Bench addressed four key questions: (1) Legislature Party vs Political Party: disqualification under Paragraph 2(1)(a) triggers when a member gives up membership of the POLITICAL PARTY — not the legislature party.
+Even if a majority of the legislature party revolts, individual members can still be disqualified for abandoning the original political party.
+(2) Speaker's Role: the Speaker must decide disqualification petitions BEFORE recognizing any faction as the "real" party.
+The Speaker cannot use pending petitions as a basis to recognize the rebel faction.
+(3) The Whip Question: the power to appoint the whip belongs to the POLITICAL PARTY, not the legislature party.
+A rebel faction cannot appoint its own whip and then claim the loyalists are the defectors.
+(4) Governor's Role: the Governor cannot use an intra-party factional dispute to call a trust vote.
+The Governor must act on objective materials, not rebel faction claims.
+The bottom line: it is the political party's organizational structure — not just numbers in the legislature — that determines legitimate leadership for whip and disqualification purposes.

 Criticism and Reform Proposals

-The Anti-Defection Law has been criticized on multiple grounds despite its necessity.
-(1) Speaker's Bias: The most persistent criticism is that the Speaker, being a partisan figure, cannot be an impartial adjudicator.
-Multiple instances exist where Speakers have delayed disqualification petitions for years or ruled in favor of the ruling party.
-(2) No Time Limit: The absence of a statutory deadline for deciding disqualification petitions is the most exploited gap.
-The Keisham Meghachandra Singh case (2020) noted cases pending for years without resolution.
-(3) Suppression of Dissent: The law effectively prevents legislators from voting according to conscience, reducing them to rubber stamps for party decisions.
-This undermines the deliberative function of Parliament.
-(4) The Two-Thirds Merger Exception: While the one-third split was rightly deleted, the two-thirds merger exception still allows wholesale party switching — effectively legalizing defection at scale.
-Major reform proposals include: Dinesh Goswami Committee (1990) — limit disqualification to votes of confidence/no-confidence and Money Bills only, allowing free voting on all other matters; Law Commission's 170th Report (1999) — transfer disqualification power from Speaker to the Election Commission; NCRWC (2002) — similar recommendation to involve ECI instead of Speaker; Keisham Meghachandra Singh (2020) — SC recommended disqualification by an independent tribunal headed by a retired SC judge, with a 3-month time limit.
-None of these reforms have been implemented.
+Four persistent criticisms.
+(1) Speaker's Bias: the Speaker is a partisan figure — multiple instances of years-long delays and ruling-party-friendly outcomes.
+(2) No Time Limit: the biggest exploited gap.
+Petitions have stayed pending for entire legislative terms.
+Keisham Meghachandra Singh (2020) specifically flagged this.
+(3) Suppression of Dissent: the law turns legislators into rubber stamps, killing Parliament's deliberative function.
+(4) The 2/3 Merger Exception: the 1/3 split was rightly scrapped, but 2/3 merger still allows wholesale party-switching — defection legalized at scale.
+Reform proposals for exams: Dinesh Goswami Committee (1990) — limit disqualification to confidence/no-confidence motions and Money Bills only.
+Law Commission 170th Report (1999) — transfer the power from Speaker to the Election Commission.
+NCRWC (2002) — same recommendation.
+Keisham Meghachandra Singh (2020) — SC recommended an independent tribunal headed by a retired SC judge, with a 3-month time limit.
+None have been implemented.

 Key Judicial Pronouncements — Comprehensive Survey

-Beyond Kihoto Hollohan and Subhash Desai, several other judgments have shaped the anti-defection jurisprudence.
-Ravi S. Naik v.
-Union of India (1994): "Voluntarily giving up membership" is wider than resignation — conduct inconsistent with party membership suffices.
+Beyond Kihoto Hollohan and Subhash Desai, key judgments to know: Ravi S. Naik v.
+Union of India (1994): "voluntarily giving up membership" is wider than resignation — conduct inconsistent with membership suffices.
 G. Viswanathan v.
-Speaker, TN (1996): Confirmed that no formal resignation is required.
+Speaker, TN (1996): no formal resignation required.
 Jagjit Singh v.
-State of Haryana (2006): Upheld disqualification of members who voted against their party without proper authorization.
+State of Haryana (2006): upheld disqualification of members who voted against their party without authorization.
 Rajendra Singh Rana v.
-Swami Prasad Maurya (2007): When the Speaker fails to decide a disqualification petition, the court can step in — Speaker cannot sit on petitions indefinitely while the defectors enjoy benefits of office.
+Swami Prasad Maurya (2007): when the Speaker fails to act, the court can step in — Speakers cannot sit on petitions indefinitely while defectors enjoy office.
 Balchandra L. Jarkiholi v.
 B.S.
-Yeddyurappa (2011): SC observed that the Speaker's role is quasi-judicial and must be exercised fairly and promptly.
+Yeddyurappa (2011): the Speaker's role is quasi-judicial and must be exercised fairly and promptly.
 Nabam Rebia v.
-Deputy Speaker (2016): The SC held that a Speaker against whom a removal notice is pending should not decide disqualification petitions — though this was obiter dicta.
+Deputy Speaker (2016): a Speaker facing a removal notice should not decide disqualification petitions (obiter dicta, but significant).
 Keisham Meghachandra Singh v.
-Speaker, Manipur (2020): Strongest judicial call for reform — SC recommended replacing the Speaker with an independent permanent tribunal and fixing a 3-month deadline.
-The Court described the current system as "constitutionally infirm" due to the Speaker's inherent bias.
-Collectively, these cases show a judiciary increasingly skeptical of the Speaker's impartiality and pushing for structural reform.
+Speaker, Manipur (2020): the strongest judicial call for reform.
+The SC recommended replacing the Speaker with an independent permanent tribunal and fixing a 3-month deadline.
+The Court called the current system "constitutionally infirm" due to the Speaker's inherent bias.
+The trend is clear: the judiciary is increasingly skeptical of the Speaker's impartiality and pushing for structural reform.

 Anti-Defection Law — Comparative and Global Perspective

-India's Anti-Defection Law is one of the most prescriptive anti-defection mechanisms in any democracy.
-Most democracies do not have constitutional provisions against party-switching.
-In the United Kingdom, the Westminster model allows MPs to "cross the floor" — a member who changes parties is not disqualified but may face consequences within the party (loss of whip, de-selection).
-In the United States, party discipline is weak by design — legislators frequently vote against their party without legal consequences, reflecting a model that prioritizes individual representative mandate over party loyalty.
-In Australia, party discipline is strong by convention, not law — defection rarely occurs because of internal party mechanisms rather than constitutional provisions.
-Bangladesh has a provision (Article 70) similar to India's Tenth Schedule — a member vacates their seat if they votes against the party.
-This provision is even more restrictive than India's as it applies to every vote, not just whipped votes.
-The unique aspect of India's law is the combination of (a) constitutional entrenchment (not ordinary legislation), (b) the role of the Speaker as adjudicator (not the courts), and (c) the merger exception that allows large-scale party-switching.
-Critics argue that India's law has gone too far in subordinating individual legislative judgment to party control, while supporters argue that in India's fragmented multi-party democracy, such discipline is essential to prevent governmental instability.
+How does India's law compare globally?
+Most democracies have NO constitutional anti-defection provisions.
+UK: MPs can "cross the floor" freely — the penalty is internal (loss of whip, de-selection), not legal disqualification.
+USA: party discipline is intentionally weak.
+Legislators routinely vote against their party with zero legal consequences — individual mandate trumps party loyalty.
+Australia: strong party discipline by convention, not by law.
+Internal party mechanisms keep defection rare.
+Bangladesh (Article 70): similar to India's Tenth Schedule — a member vacates the seat for voting against the party.
+Even more restrictive than India: applies to EVERY vote, not just whipped ones.
+India's law is unique in three ways: (a) constitutional entrenchment (not ordinary legislation), (b) the Speaker as adjudicator (not courts), and (c) the merger exception allowing large-scale party-switching.
+The debate: critics say India has gone too far in subordinating individual judgment to party control.
+Supporters argue that in India's fragmented multi-party democracy, such discipline prevents governmental instability.

 Relevant Exams